 Providing exhaustive metadata (both technical and descriptive) enables the users to understand the structure, content and main applications of a resource.
-The CESAR supports the goal of a common and shared resource description between the four projects constituting METANET (i.e., CESAR, METANET4U and META-NORD, and T4ME).
+The CESAR supported the goal of a common and shared resource description between the four projects constituting META-NET (i.e., CESAR, METANET4U and META-NORD, and T4ME).
 The META-SHARE metadata are descriptions of Language Resources, encompassing both data sets (textual, multimodal/multimedia and lexical data, grammars, language models etc.) and tools/technologies/services used for their processing.
-The META-SHARE metadata group together semantically coherent elements and relations as well as other components.
+The META-SHARE metadata group connected together semantically coherent elements and relations as well as other components.
 The elements encode descriptive features of language resources, the relations link together resources that are included in the META-SHARE, as well as resources with related entities (e.g. documentation manuals, publications, licences etc.).
-The elements show two basic levels of description: an initial level providing the basic elements for the description of a resource (minimal schema), and a higher degree of granularity (maximal schema), providing more detailed information.
-It is important to describe the language resources with respect to the project and framework in which they are produced and (possibly) they have been used.
+The elements show two basic levels of description: an initial level providing the basic elements for the description of a resource (minimal schema, required metadata), and a higher degree of granularity (maximal schema, recommended and optional metadata), providing more detailed information.
+It is important to describe the language resources with respect to the project and framework in which they were produced and (possibly) where and how they have been used.
 It is also important to document the languages, applications, and usage, for which the resources have been initially designed and have been actually used.

-3.6 Sustainability of NooJ
+3.3.4 Sustainability of NooJ

-NooJ, as one of the most popular linguistic tools, is one of the focuses of the CESAR project, and, therefore, one of its tasks is devoted to its translation to open source and multiple platforms.
-The task requires cross-national collaboration, with Max Silberztein (France) as NooJ's author on one side and the team of Institute Mihajlo Pupin (Serbia) that is porting NooJ to Java platform on the other.
+NooJ, as one of the most popular linguistic tools (not just in LT community), was one of foci of the CESAR project, and, therefore, one of its tasks was devoted to its translation to open source and its porting to multiple platforms.
+The task required cross-national collaboration, with Max Silberztein (France) as NooJ's author on one side and the team of Institute Mihajlo

+Pupin (Serbia) that was porting NooJ to Java platform on the other.
 However, after the end of project, the cross-national dimension will be more stressed, because NooJ will become an open source software and many developers from different countries will become involved in applying the existing NooJ solutions or in providing various functional extensions to the existing code.
 The Institute Mihajlo Pupin will support the open source NooJ community by providing maintenance of the existing code and helping open source NooJ developers.

 Under the aegis of the CESAR project it was decided at the NooJ 2012 conference in June 2012 in Paris that the NooJ Community will be organized into a legal entity.
 The exact format is currently discussed within the community.
 Such a move is envisaged to provide the necessary permanence and governance structure to ensure that the strategic directions of the now open source system will be in the hands of the newly formed association.
-This is seen as a vital step towards ensuring sustainability and coherent development of the system in the long run.
+This is seen as a vital step towards ensuring sustainability and coherent development of the system in the long run as opposed to the possibility of being handed over to unstructured and uncoordinated redesigning and reprogramming.

-Another way designed to ensure wider accessibility and sustainability of NooJ is to implement a series of video screencasts explaining basic functionalities and use of NooJ.
-The resulting video clips will be published on YouTube and social media, replicated to doubly ensure their easy accessibility, thus contributing to the sustainability of the system.
+Another way to ensure wider visibility, accessibility and sustainability of NooJ was a series of NooJ video tutorials explaining basic functionalities and use of NooJ.
+The resulting video clips were produced and published on YouTube and CESAR web site, replicated to doubly ensure their easy accessibility, thus contributing to the sustainability of the system.